sakshisingh301/Corona-app-auth/README.md

 ﻿# Corona-app-auth
-An authentication management system  which supports authentication and authorization for existed corona virus app .
+An authentication management system  which supports authentication and authorization for existed Coronavirus tracker app .

 Key Features: